image/svg+xml

 The Cellar

-Harvested by hand and at maturity, the grapes are then sorted, 100% destemmed and put in vats.
-The wines are cooled to around 10°C. The vatting lasts between 20 and 25 days with alternating punching down and pumping over according to the tastings.
-After devatting, pressing and settling, the wine is sung to make its malolactic fermentation and begin aging for 18 to 20 months total.
+Harvested by hand and when ripe, the grapes are then sorted, 100% destemmed and placed in vats.
+The wines are cooled to around 10°C. Vatting lasts between 20 and 25 days.
+Each vintage is different and so is the thinking about winemaking.
+Our desire is to seek freshness, smoothness of the fruit and thickness of the wine.
+Punching down is favored as well as the notion of infusion.
+After racking, pressing and settling, the wine is barreled to undergo malolactic fermentation and begin aging for around 18 to 20 months in total.
 A single racking and no filtration before bottling.

 Elevage